u-boot/u-boot/doc/usage/cmd/bootflow.rst

 Size
     Size of the bootflow file

+FDT:
+    Filename of the device tree, if supported.
+The EFI bootmeth uses this to remember the filename to load.
+If `<NULL>` then there is none.

 Error
     Error number returned from scanning for the bootflow.
 This is 0 if the